anelguel/Gradebook/src/Gradebook/notes/Module9.md

 ```

 ### Using IDisposable
 * `using` is a keyword that can also be used in code, not just when bringing in/calling a namespace (like `using System;`).
-When you're working with an object that works with things like files or sockets and has some underlying resource, we typically wrap those with a `using` statement so that we can create and dispose those objects as soon as we are finished working with them,
+When you're working with an object that works with things like files or sockets and has some underlying resource, we typically wrap those with a `using` statement so that we can create and dispose those objects as soon as we are finished working with them.